Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

 We rescale the fluctuations of the diffusion bridge around the minimal path $\g$ to obtain a non-degenerate limit.
 To do this, we choose a $\cinf$ map $\th:M\to\R^d$ such that the derivative $\th^*(\g_t):\tgtm\to\R^d$ is invertible for all $t\in[0,1]$.
 We can always choose a chart $U$ along $\g$ and obtain a suitable function $\th$ by extending the coordinate map from a neighbourhood of $\g$.
 Define $\s_\ve:\oxy\to\tgoxy$ by

 Then we obtain a probability measure $\tmexy$ on $\tgoxy$ by setting

 It is straightforward to check that if $\tmexy$ converges weakly on $\tgoxy$ as $\ve\to0$ for one choice of the function $\th$, then it does so for all such choices and with the same limit.
+Here is our main result.

-\begin{theorem} Let $M$ be a connected $\cinf$ manifold.
-Let $\cL$ be a second order differential operator on $M$, which has the form \eqref{LAB} in each coordinate chart, and whose diffusivity has a sub-Riemannian structure.
-Assume that either \eqref{HSS} and \eqref{URD} hold or \eqref{SECT} and \eqref{CFO} hold.
+\begin{theorem} Let $M$ be a connected $\cinf$ manifold of dimension $d$.
+Let $\cL$ be a second order differential operator on $M$ of the form \eqref{CFO} and suppose that the diffusivity of $\cL$ has a sub-Riemannian structure.
 Let $x,y\in M$.
-Suppose that there is a unique strongly minimal path $\g\in\hxy$ and that $(x,y)$ lies outside the cut locus.
-Then the rescaled diffusion bridge measures satisfy $\tmexy\to\mg$ weakly on $\tgoxy$ as $\ve\to0$. \end{theorem}
+Suppose that there is a unique minimal path $\g\in\hxy$ and that $(x,y)$ lies outside the cut locus.
+Suppose, either that

+or that $\g$ is strongly minimal and $\cL$ satisfies the sector condition \eqref{SECT}.
+Then there is a constant $c(x,y)>0$ such that, in the limit $t\to0$,